Updated: 3 days ago

 Mat 22:40 On these two commandments hang all the law and the prophets.

 The first and foremost thing here is about loving God, the second is about loving your neighbor.
 These commandments are not about feelings; they are about choices; choices that God wants us to make for the good of others as well as our own good [remember, He loves us].
-Yes, sometimes it is easy to love; it comes naturally, and sometimes it is not.
+Yes, sometimes it is easy to love; it comes naturally, and sometimes the situation is quite to the contrary.
 The commandment makes no exception for when the choice to love your neighbor may become more difficult.
 Jesus also makes it clear in Luke 10:30-37 just who are neighbor is, and it is not by any means necessarily the nice lady living next door who we like, our best buddy, or our spouse.
 The believer’s ability to do this is found in his new nature; his second birth, which of course is sinless (1 John 3:9).
 The new nature cannot sin, therefore is always keeping God’s commandments.
 This is of course not the case with the flesh.
 Once again, I will point to Galatians 5:16 where Paul admonishes the believer to walk in the Spirit, which as a believer he has, as not to fulfill the lusts of the flesh [which he also has].

 It is so much easier to have righteous anger turn into unrighteous when we are not in obedience to what Paul commands in 1 Thessalonians 5:17; which is of course to pray without ceasing.
 We must also remember that Jesus died for these people that we may not like, and that their sins are just as forgivable as ours.
 Jesus indeed hates their sin [and ours], but He loves them and wants them to repent; to change their minds about Him and trust in His finished work, and receive the free gift of eternal life (John 6:47, Romans 6:23, 1 Peter 3:9).
-Most, if not all, of these people are unsaved and are on the broad path to destruction and doomed to the horror of a Christless eternity at present.
+Most, if not all, of these people are unsaved and are on the broad path to destruction and doomed to the horror of a Christless eternity, at present.

 We must remember that the people that we may be so tempted to feel hateful feelings toward are also the victims.
 They are deceived by Satan and are unknowingly [possibly knowingly in some cases] acting as Satan’s minions, and they are to be pitied and prayed for.
 We must remember who our [and their] real enemy is: